aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-bmp/_index.md

 import com.aspose.html.converters.Converter;
 ```

-## Converting EPUB to BMP – Step by Step Conversion
+## Converting EPUB to BMP – step by step conversion

-### Step 1: Open the EPUB File
+### Step 1: open the epub file

-First, you need to open an existing EPUB file for reading.
-You can achieve this using the following code:
+First, load the EPUB document into a `Document` object so the library can read its structure and assets.
+`Document` represents an EPUB or HTML document loaded into memory, providing access to its pages and resources.

 ```java
 try (java.io.FileInputStream fileInputStream = new java.io.FileInputStream("path/to/your/input.epub")) {